 However, to be eligible for First Class with Distinction, a student should not have obtained 'U' or 'I' grade in any course during his/her study and should have completed the U.G. programme within a minimum period (except break of study).
-To be eligible for First Class, a student should have passed the examination in all the courses within the specified minimum number of semesters reckoned from his/her commencement of the study.
-For this purpose, the authorized break of study will not be counted.
-The students who do not satisfy the above two conditions will be classified as second class.
-For the purpose of classification, the CGPA will be rounded to two decimal places.
-For the purpose of comparison of the performance of students and ranking, CGPA will be considered up to three decimal places.
+To be eligible for First Class, a student should have passed the examination in all the courses within the specified minimum number of semesters reckoned from his/her commencement of study.
+For this purpose, the authorized break of study is not counted.
+The students who do not satisfy the above two conditions shall be classified as second class.
+For the purpose of classification, the CGPA shall be rounded to two decimal places.
+For the purpose of comparison of performance of students and ranking, CGPA will be considered up to three decimal places.